ytmytm/plus4-tcbm2sd/README.md

 The first revision of PCB was meant primarily as a development platform, so it relies on cheap, ready to use modules:

 - AMS1117 3.3V power supply module with 3 pins
-- SD card 3.3V adapter
+- SD card 3.3V adapter (3.3V VCC, with no level shifters)
 - Arduino Mini Pro with ATmega328P 3.3V or its clone, e.g. SparkFun DEV-11114

 If all you want is a paddle replacement then only the power supply module is needed.